nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Take the armor you just gave to Junpei and give it to Mitsuru

-Grind in Judecca Section 2 with Metis, Yukari, & Mitsuru
+Grind in Judecca Section 2 with Yukari & Mitsuru

-Grind until you get all 3 Heart Items, fuse Odin w/ Makarakarn, fuse Titania w/ Null Elec & Metis learns Poison Arrow (level 53).
-Might be a good idea to get Mitsuru & Yukari their break spells (level 61 & 60)
+Grind until you get Surt's, Thor's, & Jatayu's Heart Items, fuse Odin w/ Makarakarn, & get both Mitsuru & Yukari their break spells (level 61 & 60)

+From here on you'll need to grab a Laksmi from shuffle time at some point

 |                | Slash      | Strike     | Pierce     | Fire       | Ice        | Elec       | Wind       | Light      | Dark       |
 | -------------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- |